Decimal time: Decimal multiples and fractions of the second

 The second is the International System of Units (SI) unit of time duration.
 It is also the standard single-unit time representation in many programming languages, most notably C, and part of UNIX/POSIX standards used by Linux, Mac OS X, etc.; to convert fractional days to fractional seconds, multiply the number by 86400.
 Fractional seconds are represented as milliseconds (ms), microseconds (μs) or nanoseconds (ns).
 Absolute times are usually represented relative to 1 January 1970, at midnight UT.
 Other systems may use a different zero point (like Unix time).

 In principle, time spans greater than one second may be given in units such as kiloseconds (ks), megaseconds (Ms), gigaseconds (Gs), and so on.
 Occasionally, these units can be found in technical literature, but traditional units like minutes, hours, days and years are much more common, and are accepted for use with SI.

 It is possible to specify the time of day as the number of kiloseconds of elapsed time since midnight.
 Thus, instead of saying 3:45 p.m. one could say (time of day) 56.7 ks.
-There are exactly 86.4 ks in one day.
+There are exactly 86.4 ks in one day (each kilosecond being equivalent to 16 minutes and 40 seconds worth of conventional time).
 However, this nomenclature is rarely used in practice.